 While beyond the scope of this paper, the most telling symptom is the well-documented illiquidity discount or DLOM (discount for lack of marketability).
 Routinely used in formal valuation exercises, this factor typically ranges from 20-40%, and can reach as high as 50% in certain circumstances.
 Undoubtedly many owners, investors, and portfolio managers would celebrate more liquidity, unleashing their stock with a commensurate rise in the value of their holdings.

 What is needed is a simple, fast, and flexible mechanism to facilitate liquidity for private stock, as well as for other kinds of private securities (debt, equity, LP/LLC units, etc.).
 To be viable, the solution must comply with federal and state securities laws, including Securities and Exchange Commission (SEC) regulations, and afford fairness and transparency to all stakeholders.
-Preferably owners, executives, and investors all face vexing issues with regard 2 it would reduce the need for annual tax filings such as K-1 and 1099-DIV.
+Preferably, it would reduce the need for annual tax filings such as K-1 and 1099-DIV.
 Ideally, it would encourage open and efficient price-discovery while maintaining the specific privacy and controls needed by each company and its investors.
 In many ways, the perfect solution would offer the best aspects of being public, while preserving the many benefits of being private.

 At a high level the fundamental goal is to separate, indeed isolate, investors from the constraints generally associated with holding private securities while still allowing the investors to keep their beneficial interest in the underlying company.
 In this manner the investors can participate in value appreciation while being free to monetize their investment at any time.
 By providing an “air gap” between the company and the investor, neither the company nor the investor need worry about being interlocked and thereby constrained.